 A study of the concepts and principles considered in precalculus.
-Topics include: Solution of equations and inequalities, analysis of functions and their graphs; polynomial and rational functions and their graphs; exponential and logarithmic functions and their graphs; systems of linear equations.
+Topics include: solution of equations and inequalities; analysis of functions and their graphs; polynomial and rational functions and their graphs; exponential and logarithmic functions and their graphs.

 MTH111H College Algebra w/Honors 4 credits (4 lec hrs/wk)